 Our financial condition and results of operations depend, to a certain extent, on the financial condition of our franchisees and their ability to fulfill their obligations under their franchise agreements.

-As of December 31, 2018, 30.7% of our restaurants were franchised.
+As of December 31, 2019, 31.1% of our restaurants were franchised.
 Under our franchise agreements, we receive monthly payments which are, in most cases, the greater of a fixed rent or a certain percentage of the franchisee’s gross sales.
 Franchisees are independent operators with whom we have franchise agreements.
 We typically own or lease the real estate upon which franchisees’ restaurants are located and franchisees are required to follow our operating manual that specifies items such as menu choices, permitted advertising, equipment, food handling procedures, product quality and approved suppliers.
 Our operating results depend to a certain extent on the restaurant profitability and financial viability of our franchisees.
 The concurrent failure by a significant number of franchisees to meet their financial obligations to us could jeopardize our ability to meet our obligations.
+As a result of the COVID-19 pandemic, we expect many of our franchisees to have difficulty meeting their financial obligations to us.
+We are also deferring rent payments for 90 days in certain of our markets and are in the process of renegotiating rental terms in other markets as a result of the pandemic.
+See “—The spread of COVID-19 has materially and adversely affected our business, results of operations and cash flows, and may continue to do so.”

 We do not have full operational control over the businesses of our franchisees.